-Ten senior members of the Marin Dive Club just completed 170 dives at Little Cayman Beach Resort.
-Despite prescription masks, a few equipment problems, and other Senior Underwater Moments.
+Ten senior members of the Marin Dive Club recently completed 170 dives at Little Cayman Beach Resort, despite dealing with prescription masks, osteoarthritis, and other ailments.
 Our average age is 70 and the median number of dives logged prior to this trip was 400.
-Our advanced ages don’t stop us from diving all around the world.
+Our advanced ages don’t prevent us from diving all around the world.

 Did you hear the one about the older diver who put on his wetsuit backwards and misplaced his camera in a buoyancy compensator (BC)?
 That would be me while scuba diving with the oldies.

-While on a dive trip with 10 members of the Marin Scuba Club from the San Francisco Bay Area to Little Cayman Beach Resort, we overcame a few issues and thoroughly enjoyed our experiences despite our age.
+While on a dive trip with 10 members of the Marin Scuba Club from the San Francisco Bay Area to Little Cayman Beach Resort, we overcame a few issues and thoroughly enjoyed our experiences despite our ages.
 In fact, one member of our club is 91 and still dives whenever he wants.

-One member on this trip said, “Once you’ve done over 100 dives, you’ve pretty much experienced everything that could happen underwater, so you’re more relaxed and more aware of your circumstances than less experienced divers.”
+On this trip, another member said, “Once you’ve done over 100 dives, you’ve pretty much experienced everything that could happen underwater, so you’re more relaxed and more aware of your circumstances than less experienced divers.”
 How true, but here are a few things that did happen.

 A Reverse Fashion Statement.

 In my excitement to get wet after nearly three years between dive trips, I just pulled on a rented wetsuit and zipped it up under my neck.
 After all, my nylon dive skin that I wear underneath for an extra layer of warmth zips up the front.

 Though the wetsuit didn’t fit perfectly, I marveled at how easy it was to zip it compared to fumbling around for the extender normally dangling down my back.

 However, on the second day, my divemaster gently reminded me that I may be wearing it backwards.
 That’s when I remembered that the wetsuit had knee pads in the front and the zipper should be in the back!
 It actually then fit better –– especially around my crotch –– and I was no longer a public embarrassment.

 Camera Lost –– and Found.